leonelquinteros/gotext/README.md

 #Features

 - Implements GNU gettext support in native Go.
-- Safe for concurrent use accross multiple goroutines.
+- Safe for concurrent use across multiple goroutines.
 - It works with UTF-8 encoding as it's the default for Go language.
 - Unit tests available
-- Language codes are automatically simplified from the form "en_UK" to "en" if the formed isn't available.
+- Language codes are automatically simplified from the form "en_UK" to "en" if the first isn't available.
 - Ready to use inside Go templates.
 - Support for pluralization rules.
 - Support for variables inside translation strings using Go's [fmt package syntax](https://golang.org/pkg/fmt/)